 More About Potatoes

-- Roast potatoes (or roast parsnips): Peel and cut to the size of a golf ball, boil them in salted water for fifteen minutes, put a tablespoon of cooking oil in a baking tray, then put the potatoes or parsnips in, turning them over so they are coated lightly with oil.
-Then put on top shelf of oven and regulo 6 for about 30 minutes, until brown.
+- Roast potatoes (or roast parsnips): Peel and cut to the size of a golf ball, boil them in salted water for fifteen minutes, put a tablespoon of cooking oil in a baking tray, then put the potatoes or parsnips in, turning them over, so they are coated lightly with oil.
+Then put on the top shelf of the oven and regulo 6 for about 30 minutes, until brown.
 It helps if you turn them over once during cooking but not essential.

 - Baked potatoes: Wash and scrub whole large potatoes, and put them in the oven regulo 6 for about 40 minutes.
 If you don't like the skins too tough, wrap them in silver metal foil for about 30 minutes, and just undo the foil for the last 10 minutes to dry off the steam.